Carroll O'Connor: Early life

+Career

 Prolific character actor

 After acting in theatrical productions in Dublin and New York during the 1950s, O'Connor's breakthrough came when he was cast by director Burgess Meredith (assisted by John Astin) in a featured role in the Broadway adaptation of James Joyce's novel Ulysses.
 O'Connor and Meredith remained close, lifelong friends.

-O'Connor made his television acting debut as a character actor on two episodes of Sunday Showcase.
+O'Connor made his television acting debut as a character actor on two episodes of Sunday Showcase in 1960.
 These two parts led to other roles on such television series as The Americans, The Eleventh Hour, Bonanza, The Fugitive, The Wild Wild West, Armstrong Circle Theatre, The Outer Limits, The Great Adventure, The Man from U.N.C.L.E., Dr. Kildare, I Spy, That Girl, Premiere, Voyage to the Bottom of the Sea and Insight, among many others.
-O'Connor starred as an Eastern European villain in the first season of Mission Impossible, season one, episode 18 "The Trial".
-Late in his career, he appeared on several episodes of Mad About You as the father of Helen Hunt's character.
+O'Connor guest-starred as Josef Varsh in the first season of Mission Impossible, season one, episode 18 "The Trial".
+Late in his career, he appeared on several episodes of Mad About You as Gus Stemple, the father of Helen Hunt's character.

-Considered roles

 He was among the actors considered for the roles of the Skipper on Gilligan's Island and Dr. Smith in the TV show Lost in Space, and he was the visual template in the creation of Batman nemesis Rupert Thorne, a character who debuted at the height of All in the Family's success in Detective Comics No. 469 (published May 1976 by DC Comics).